kevin-chen452/RecipeManager/README.md

 # Block Breaker Blast!

-## Project Proposal
+## Kevin Chen

-This application will launch a game, where people control a paddle to bounce a ball off of, and this ball will bounce around and break blocks that appear.
-There will be different features and modes that can be customized and chosen by the user to change things up, as it will likely become repetitive if there is only one mode to play the game in.
+This application will launch a game where people control a paddle to bounce a ball off of, and this ball will bounce around and break blocks that appear.
+When playing this game, various tips and life advice will be displayed to the user, most often before and after a game.

 There are many audiences in mind, but generally.
 I think that these people will use it:
 - people who enjoy video games